firehawkvfx/firehawk/README.md

 These steps allow us to configure a setup in the 'dev' environment to test before you can deploy in the 'prod' environment, in a seperate folder.
 You will have two versions of your infrastructure, we make changes in dev branches and test them before merging and deploying to production.

 - Download the right version of the AWS Deadline Installer tar.
-Use the version specified in ``firehawk/config/templates/config.template``
+Use the version specified in ``firehawk/config/defaults/defaults`` for the variable ``$TF_VAR_deadline_version``
-- Place the .tar file in the local firehawk/downloads folder.
-Do not test later versions of deadline until you have a stable deployment.
+- Place the .tar file in firehawk/downloads.
+Do not test later versions of deadline until you have a stable deployment that is working.
 - If you are on Mac OS, install homebrew and ensure you have the commands ``envsubst`` and ``ts``
   ```
   brew install gettext